5G-MAG/rt-mbms-mw/README.md

 ### 2.4 Installing
 `` sudo ninja install ``

-The application, like the Receive Process, also installs a systemd unit.
+The MBMS Middleware, like the MBMS Modem, also installs a systemd unit.